Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Ion channels are also gated meaning they can be opened and closed.
   - Understanding ion channels in the neuronal membrane is key to understanding cellular neurophysiology.
   - *Ion pumps*: enzymes that use energy to transport certain ions across the membrane.
-- Ionic movements through channels are influenced by two factors: diffusion and electricity.
+- Ionic movements through channels are influenced by diffusion and electricity.
 - *Diffusion*: the movement of ions from regions of high concentration to regions of low concentration.
 - Flowing down a concentration gradient means to move towards equilibrium.
 - *Electrical current*: the movement of electrical charge.